plotly/Kaleido/BUILD_AND_RELEASE.md

 >
 > Search through depot_tools commitlog (https://chromium.googlesource.com/chromium/tools/depot_tools/+log) for commit hash of commit from the same day.
 E.g. depot_tools commit hash from 05/19/2020: e67e41a, set `DEPOT_TOOLS_COMMIT=e67e41a`
+#### Picking a cc version

+The c++ for Kaleido has to be updated sometimes based ont he chromium version.
+The platform README.md will tell you what variables to change.

 #### Patching